 Although when they first started, crocs were made in Canada.
 Their popularity and high demand in subsequent years have caused them to spread their tentacles.
 Today, crocs are made in 6 different countries: Brazil, Mexico, Italy, Bosnia, Vietnam, and China.

-If you do, kindly drop them in the comment below, and we’ll get back to you with the answer.
+Meanwhile, if you have any question, kindly drop it in the comment below, and we’ll get back to you with the answer.